 - Create blog posts to drive traffic to the e-book.

-- The e-book drives email sign ups.
+- The e-book drives email sign-ups.

-- The email sign ups are used for a newsletter or similar campaign.
+- The email sign-ups are used for a newsletter or similar campaign.

 Here is an example of what a CTA might look like for the e-book:

 The CTA leads to a landing page.
 Not your home page.
 A special page made just for Eddie and your offer.
 There are many articles about how to create a landing page.
-For example, this one and this one are good.

 There is a secondary reason for all this content too: it drives SEO.
-The more high quality content you have, the more traffic your site will have (generally).
+The more high-quality content you have, the more traffic your site will have (generally).
 Which is pretty cool.

-Content Piece Three: LinkedIn (Sponsored)
+Content piece three: LinkedIn (Sponsored)

 The LinkedIn post will be designed specifically to target Eddie.
 You might notice the criteria you chose for Eddie the Entrepreneur's persona match the criteria LinkedIn ad targeting provides.
 Coincidence?
 I think not.
 More on this later.

-Criteria for LinkedIn Sponsored Content
+Criteria for LinkedIn sponsored content

 Here are the basic criteria for a LinkedIn sponsored content article.